lukso-network/docs/docs/learn/migrate/migrate-to-lukso.md

 Developers are encouraged to leverage the LSPs (**L**UKSO **S**tandards **P**roposals) to develop smart contracts, protocols and applications on LUKSO.
 The LSPs offer flexible functionalities that can:

-- enable more complex and various features.
+- enable more complex and various features not available with ERCs.
 - be tailored to suit different use cases.
 - bring a better experience to end dApp users.

+Some codebases may need adjustments to convert ERC interactions to LSP interactions.
+We provide guides above to help with such refactoring.